 13. Five-point rule - This refers to the horses that are within five points of the top favorite in the power rating.
 You can make money on horse racing if your pony squeaks out a win.

 14. Study the Supers - Superfectas are a great way to win money because of the large payoff.
 However, most players are intimidated by them.
 Learn the system and you may end up being a big winner.

 15. Don't over bet - Seasoned players will tell you to always spread out your risks.
 The rule of thumb being espoused is to wager only about five percent of your total bankroll on a single horse.

 16. Consider the overlay - A horse is considered an overlay if it's not picked by bookies but remains a true contender in the race.
 This is a good opportunity to make use of your exotic wags.
 This takes experience, however, so don't go looking for a handicap if it's your first time.

 Lastly, join community gambling sites so you can learn individual strategies particularly from those who managed to make a career on horse betting.
 You can also ask members for websites or bookies to avoid so you won't lose your money to scammers.

-Get the best online bonus codes at williamhillbonuscodesUK.
-Each website is handpicked to give the biggest bonus for first-time customers.
 William Hill Bonus Codes lists down the best promotion in online gambling industry.
 The casino and poker games are also carefully selected guaranteed to give you hours of fun.